Closing prices for crude oil, gold and other commodities - KVIA

 The Associated Press

-Benchmark U.S. crude oil for August delivery fell 70 cents to $104.09 a barrel Monday.
-Brent crude for September delivery rose 8 cents to $107.10 a barrel.
+Benchmark U.S. crude oil for August delivery rose 46 cents to $96.30 a barrel Wednesday.
+Brent crude for September delivery rose 8 cents to $99.57 a barrel.